delphix/mariadb-plugin/docs/docs/Pre-Requisites/Manual_Ingestion_Mode.md

 # Manual Ingestion

-Given below are the pre-requisites for MySQL virtualization when using Manual Ingestion mode.
+Given below are the pre-requisites for MariaDB virtualization when using Manual Ingestion mode.

 ### Source Environment Requirements

-Source environment is where the source MySQL databases are running.
+Source environment is where the source MariaDB databases are running.

 #### Source DB User
 In Manual Ingestion mode, Delphix does not interact with the source database.